 7. Takayama

 The number one activity in Takayama is actually the Takakama Festival, which happens in both spring and autumn.
-Held over two days during both seasons, this festival is a glorious display of embellished floats, song and dance, and immense participation from the locals.
-Often it gets so busy that visitors won’t even be able to book accommodation in Takayama itself, and will need to look at neighboring alternatives.
+Held over two days during both seasons, this festival is a splendid display of floats, song, and dance, and plenty of local, home-grown frivolity.
+The event is so popular that guests often run out of accommodation options in town and book hotels in neighboring areas, so be warned!

 You can learn more about festivals in Japan here.